Roche-CSI/ama/client/amapy/README.md

 # amapy

-The client side tool for asset-manager project.
+The client side tool for ama project.
 It provides a command-line interface and a Python API for programmatic access to manage and distribute digital assets.